-The monthly vacation earn rate for fulltime/full-year administrative, professional, and support staff is calculated by dividing the maximum annual allowance by twelve.
+The monthly vacation earn rate for full-time/full-year administrative, professional, and support staff is calculated by dividing the maximum annual allowance by 12.
+If an employee is hired after July 1, vacation is pro-rated on a monthly basis.
+Employees hired on or after March 1 are not eligible to earn or use vacation within the remaining fiscal year.

 Basic vacation for administrative and support staff is as follows: